sjangir1/Machine-Learning/Principal Component Analysis and Multidimensional Scaling with K-means clustering on DNA dataset/README.md

   ➢ Following this procedure of encoding our feature vector will now be [0,1,2,3,0,3].

 Script for this process is named convert.py.
-It can be found in the code folder.

 ## 2)Building a visualization of the DNA data using two methods: